arnavrneo/url-shortener/url-shortener/playbook/README.md

 Updates the machine as well as installs the docker required in the next step for running the application.

+> [!IMPORTANT]
+> The above two playbooks are now replaced by the `terraform`.
+Either run the above playbooks or use the provided terraform code for infrastructure setup.

 ### `3_docker_book.yaml`

 This provides functionalities for setting up the application files, running the application in the docker as well as the ability to remove the containers on the remote servers.